sachagd/converters/README.txt

 -  png2pdf convert mutiple png into a single pdf

--  yt2mp4 convert multiple yt playlists into mutiple mp4 files (Warning : the output files contain only audio and not video)
+-  yt2mp3 convert multiple yt playlists into mutiple mp3 files

 -  mp42mp3 convert mutiple mp4 file into multiple mp3 files (each mp4 file create mutiple mp3 file on its own, one for each audio track)